gordonpn/soen-363/phase-2/README.md

 ## Getting Started

+**Important:** If you start the all compose services for the first time (without any prior initialized volumes), `pgadmin` and `mongo-express` will most likely fail because of the amount of time it takes to load the databases with the dataset.
+(The connection ports aren't ready until the initialization scripts are done running).

+To alleviate this, you must run `docker-compose up postgres` and `docker-compose up mongo` each separately first and wait for the databases to finish being seeded.

+**You need Docker and Docker-compose installed.**

+To start all the containers, use `docker-compose up`.

+### About the dataset

 The dataset cannot be uploaded to GitHub because all the files exceed 100 MB.

 You must download the `switrs.sqlite` file from <https://www.kaggle.com/alexgude/california-traffic-collision-data-from-switrs>.